 LITERATURE REVIEWS ON INVASIVE PLANT RESPONSE TO WILDFIRE

-Fire Effects Information System (FEIS) has been providing reviews of scientific knowledge about fire effects since 1986.
-FEIS is an online collection of literature reviews on more than 1,100 species and their relationships with fire.
-Reviews cover plants and animals throughout the United States, providing a wealth of information for landowners and resource managers.
+Fire Effects Information System (FEIS) has been providing a syntheses on fire and non-native invasive plants since 1986.
+This online collection of scientific literature reviews more than 1,100 species, including plants and animals, iand their relationship with fire, providing a wealth of information for landowners and resource managers.

 Rew LJ and Johnson MP.
 2010.
 Invasive Plant Science and Management 3(4):347-364.